 Vice Principal Career Guide

-A vice principal, also commonly known as an assistant principal, is an assistant educational administrator.
-The primary responsibility of an assistant or vice principal is to help the school’s principal with daily administrative duties.
-This guide provides further information on what vice principals do, how to become one, and salary and job outlook information.
+A vice principal, also known as an assistant principal, is an educational administrator who helps the principal oversee the daily operations of the school.
+This guide provides information on what vice principals do, how to become one, and salary and job outlook information.

 How to Become a Vice Principal

-- Earn a bachelor’s degree in a teachable subject that includes a teacher preparation program.
+- Earn bachelor’s degree in a teachable subject that includes a teacher preparation program.

 - Complete a student teaching internship at the grade level(s) where you intend to pursue certification.